freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/use-multiple-conditional-ternary-operators.english.md

 }
 ```

-However, this should be used with care - using multiple <code>conditional operators</code> without proper indentation may make your code hard to read:
+However, this should be used with care as using multiple <code>conditional operators</code> without proper indentation may make your code hard to read.
+For example:

 ```js
 function (a, b) {